-Gov. Dayton signs bonding bill which includes $119.4 million for U of M projects
+Gov. Dayton signs bonding bill which includes full funding for Tate Lab Remodel

 Minnesota Gov. Mark Dayton signed a bonding bill that includes funding to renovate, furnish, and equip the Tate Laboratory of Physics building on the Minneapolis campus.
 Tate Lab renovation was a top priority for the Governor, the House and the Senate bonding requests.
 The project is now in the schematic design phase.
 More »